OsvaldoMartini/TEST_Projects/WPF_Project/Binding_RelativeSource/README.md

 Types of Binding
 StaticResources, DynamicResources and RelativeSource

 I will expose the use cases of the RelativeSources in WPF.
+A rectangle that we want that its height is always equal to its width, a square let's say.
+We can do this using the element name
+Um retângulo que queremos que sua altura seja sempre igual a sua largura, um quadrado digamos.
+Nós podemos fazer isso usando o nome do elemento

 The RelativeSource is a markup extension that is used in particular binding cases when we try to: